 Parameters

 Parameters are the learned numerical weights inside a model.
 They are not facts stored like rows in a spreadsheet.
-They are better understood as the model’s internal tuning — the values shaped during training so the model becomes good at predicting useful outputs.
-Companies do not always disclose exact parameter counts for frontier closed models anymore, but modern systems can range from relatively compact models to extremely large mixtures of experts or dense models at massive scale.
+They are better understood as the model's internal tuning, the values shaped during training so the model becomes good at predicting useful outputs.
+Companies do not always disclose exact parameter counts for frontier closed models anymore, but modern systems range from relatively compact models to extremely large mixtures of experts or dense models at massive scale.

 Architecture